 How often can you grieve your property taxes

 You can grieve your property taxes every year.
-The value of your home is directly related to the fluctuating real estate market therefore your homes value has the potential to change every year.
-There are two levels to a property tax grievance.
-First we submit the paperwork to the town’s board of assessment review (BAR).
+The value of your home is directly related to the fluctuating real estate market, therefore, your home’s value has the potential to change every year.
+There are two levels of a property tax grievance.
+First, we submit the paperwork to the town’s board of assessment review (BAR).
 Then, if necessary, we go to the small claims court level (SCAR).
 Homeowners can pursue a property tax grievance every year at the town level, but you are only allowed to win at the small claims court level (SCAR) every other year.
-For example if you go in 2009/2010 and win at both the town/small claims court, you would only be able to pursue a grievance at the town level for 2010/2011.
+For example, if you go in 2009/2010 and win at both the town/small claims court, you would only be able to pursue a grievance at the town level for 2010/2011.

 What is the Process?

-The value of your home is directly related to the fluctuating real estate market therefore your home’s value has the potential to change every year.
-There are two levels to a property tax grievance.
-First, we submit the paperwork to the town’s Board of Assessment Review (BAR), in Nassau County it is called Assessment Review Committee (ARC), most cases are denied here.
-Next, we appeal your case in a division of NYS Supreme Court called Small Claims Assessment Review (SCAR).
-Homeowners can pursue a property tax grievance every year at the town/BAR level, but are only allowed to win at the small claims court level (SCAR) every other year.
+The value of your home is directly related to the fluctuating real estate market, therefore, your home’s value has the potential to change every year.
+There are two levels of a property tax grievance.
+First, we submit the paperwork to the town’s Board of Assessment Review (BAR), in Nassau County it is called the Assessment Review Committee (ARC), most cases are denied here.
+Next, we appeal your case to a division of NYS Supreme Court called Small Claims Assessment Review (SCAR).
+Homeowners can pursue a property tax grievance every year at the town/BAR level but are only allowed to win at the small claims court level (SCAR) every other year.
 For example, if you won at the Court/SCAR level as a result of a 2013 filing, you may file again at the Town/BAR level in 2014, but would have to wait till 2015 to file again at the Court/SCAR level.